-Darmstadt's sights, Art and Culture
+Darmstadt's sights, art and culture

 On a hill, the landmark of Darmstadt rises into the sky: the Wedding Tower.
-The Artists' Colony Mathildenhoehe, the Exhibition Hall, the Wedding Tower, the Artists' Colony Museum and the magnificent artists' houses from the time of Art Nouveau give this hill its unique flair.
+The Artists' Colony Mathildenhöhe, the Exhibition Hall, the Wedding Tower, the Artists' Colony Museum and the magnificent artists' houses from the time of Art Nouveau give this hill its unique flair.

 But there is more to discover in Darmstadt.
 The lively city centre, the colourful forest spiral of Friedensreich Hunterwasser, museums and galleries or the numerous parks and gardens.